-- Guide development to foster the responsible use of land, preserve farmland and natural features, and make best use of existing public services, utilities and infrastructure. - Accommodate a variety of land uses consistent with the community desires, surrounding land uses, and the environment. - Maintain a pattern of development with clear edges and preserved open space buffers delineating village, rural, and suburban landscapes. - Commercial development shall be organized into compact, unified commercial centers that complement the scale and character of existing development or that promote the desired character for areas where new development is planned. - Large-scale retail buildings should be designed for potential re-use if vacated by the original user(s). - Piecemeal or scattered development should be avoided and uncoordinated commercial strip development should be discouraged.
-Where individual parcels of land are to be developed for commercial uses, coordination with adjacent properties, including common parking and driveways, shall be encouraged in order to reduce the number of access points to public roads. - Encourage residential or mixed use development (including residential uses) as a buffer between adjacent residential areas and other uses within this planned area.
-Such uses shall not create adverse impacts on existing or proposed residential or agricultural uses and will be scaled, designed and landscaped so as to complement and enhance the adjacent properties. - Encourage high quality site and building designs that include the latest "green" technology and contribute to community sustainability, strong neighborhoods, vital shopping districts, and desirable employment centers.
+- Guide development to foster the responsible use of land, preserve farmland and natural features, and make best use of existing public services, utilities and infrastructure. - Accommodate a variety of land uses consistent with community goals, surrounding land uses, and the environment. - Maintain a pattern of development with clear edges, and preserve open space buffers delineating village, rural, and suburban landscapes. - Organize commercial development into compact, unified centers that complement the scale and character of existing development, or that promote the desired character for areas wherever new development is planned. - Design arge-scale retail buildings should be designed for potential reuse if vacated by the original user. - Avoid piecemeal, scattered development and discourage uncoordinated commercial strip development.
+Where individual parcels of land are to be developed for commercial uses, coordination with adjacent properties, including common parking and driveways, shall be encouraged to reduce the number of access points onto public roads. - Encourage residential or mixed use development (including residential uses) as a buffer between adjacent residential areas and other uses within this planned area.
+Such uses shall not create adverse impacts on existing or proposed residential or agricultural uses and shall be scaled, designed and landscaped so as to complement and enhance the adjacent properties. - Encourage high quality site and building designs that include the latest "green" technology and contribute to community sustainability, strong neighborhoods, vital shopping districts, and desirable employment centers.